 A licensed architect since 1991, Paul Armstrong earned his Bachelors degree in Architecture from the University of Illinois, Urbana-Champaign in 1986.
 During his junior year he studied at the Ecole Des Beaux Arts in Versailles, France.
 He spent a significant amount of time traveling and studying throughout both Western and Eastern Europe.
 While in school, Paul earned numerous design awards including the coveted Earl Prize first place finish for the 1985 James-Stirling Competition in England.
 In 1987 he won the Aspiring Young Architect Award in Chicago from the American Institute of Architects, (AIA).
 By the year 2000, Paul received his MBA and then acquired his Illinois Real Estate Broker’s license.

-Paul continued on in a high profile position with the post-merger management team in Chicago, implementing strategic plans for the transition and integration of the Armstrong Brand and the 220 mostly union employees into the Danaher Business System (DBS).
+Paul served in a high profile position with the post-merger management team in Chicago, implementing strategic plans for the transition and integration of the Armstrong Brand and the 220 mostly union employees into the Danaher Business System (DBS).
 During this time, Paul also managed the Development of New Products and designed and patented the Scaffold Pry Bar Ratchet (US Patent #5970552).
-With 70 associates reporting to him, most of who were in the union, he became fluent in the tools of Total Quality Management (TQM) and used Kaizen, KanBan (Just In Time Manufacturing) and the ISO 9001 quality control system to increase productivity 35% over a two-year span.
+With 70 associates reporting to him, he became fluent in the tools of Total Quality Management (TQM) and used Kaizen, KanBan (Just In Time Manufacturing) and the ISO 9001 quality control system to increase productivity 35% over a two-year span.

 He continues to use many of these same tools in his day-to-day business endeavors.
-He strives to streamline and improve efficiencies at Edward A. Anderson Company including the peaceful removal of the carpentry union and overall insurance burdens while continually looking to streamline the business.
-Doing so has reinvigorated the business, his employees and long time customers while remaking the company extremely competitive in the North Shore residential construction market.
+He continues to streamline and improve efficiencies at Edward A. Anderson Company.
+Doing so reinvigorates the business, his employees and long time customers while assuring that the company continues to be extremely competitive in the North Shore residential construction market.

-While Paul loves his work, he will remind you that his greatest enjoyments in life revolve around his family.
-In 1990 he married his sweetheart from High School days; Paula Harrison from Mobile, Alabama.
+While Paul loves his work, he will remind you that his greatest enjoyments in life revolve around family.
+He is proud of his three grown children and the nearly three decades he shares together with Paula Harrison, his sweetheart from High School days.
 Some of his most exciting life experiences occur during time spent together, whether at home or on one of their many travels – be it through Alabama where Paula’s family resides or to other national and international destinations.
 Paul is a member of the American Institute of Architects (AIA) and is active in numerous other local and national organizations.
 Paul and his family live in a home he designed and renovated in Wilmette.
-His three children attended the public schools in the same district (New Trier High School) that he graduated.
-They attended Loyola Academy during High School.
+All of his three children attended the public schools in the same district (New Trier High School) that he graduated from.
 He and his family enjoy giving back to their local community as well as Chicagoland through various organizations such as Urban Initiatives and Christopher House.

 When he is not traveling or exercising, Paul enjoys any outdoor activity – usually with his children in tow.
 These include coaching, fishing, scuba diving, skiing, boating and camping or just fun in his own backyard.
-In fact, on cold winter weekends he can be found on the backyard rink and making snow for sledding activities.
+In fact, on cold winter weekends he can be found on his backyard rink and creating memories through sledding activities.
 When it comes down to it, Paul’s philosophy is simple; “Life is short – so play like someone who enjoys every minute of it!”
 Adhering to this philosophy, he continues to enjoy a lifetime of creating better environments for all to enjoy – both inside and out.